This website is not the official Japanese Grand Prix website. We are an independent fan guide and reseller.

 Qualifying determines the starting grid for the race.
 It consists of several elimination rounds (Q1, Q2 and Q3), with the slowest drivers eliminated after each round until the fastest drivers are competing for pole position in the third round.

 Race is the main event of the weekend.
 The race takes place on Sunday afternoon.
-Drivers compete in a predetermined number of laps, which typically measure approximately 305 kilometres (approximately 190 miles).
+At the Japanese Grand Prix at Suzuka, drivers compete over 53 laps, covering a total distance of 307.471 kilometres.
 Pit stops, tyre management and strategy play a key role in determining the outcome of the race.

 Contact us for any questions.
 We are here for you and ready to answer.